Normation/rudder-api-doc/introduction.md

 Instead of passing parameters one by one, you can instead supply a JSON object containing all you want to do.
 You'll also have to set the *Content-Type* header to **application/json** (without it the JSON content would be ignored).

-The supplied file should be valid JSON: strings need quotes, booleans and integers don't, ...
+The supplied file must contains a valid JSON object: strings need quotes, booleans and integers don't, ...

 The (human readable) format is: